POSTED: 5 Jul 2025

 • Reduce purging, dryness, flaking and irritation.

-• Improves adherence and maintenance.
+• Improve adherence and maintenance.

 How to Microdose Tretinoin

-• Buffer: Apply moisturiser after Tretinoin to reduce dryness, flaking or stinging.
+• Buffer: Apply moisturiser after tretinoin to reduce dryness, flaking or stinging.

 Alternatives to Microdosing

-• Sandwiching: Layering moisturiser both before and after tretinoin can slow down absorption and reduce irritation if your skin is particularly sensitive.
+• Sandwiching: Layering moisturiser both before and after tretinoin can slow absorption and reduce irritation if your skin is particularly sensitive.

 This article is intended for general informational purposes only and is not a substitute for medical advice, diagnosis or treatment.
-Always consult a qualified medical provider for any medical concerns or questions you might have.
+Always consult a qualified medical provider for any health concerns or questions you might have.

 Authored by: